masammons/website/team/_posts/2017-09-01-dana-woodstock.md

 email: dwoodstock@albany.edu
 twitter:
 scholar:
-image: /images/team/woodstock_june2021.jpg
+image: /images/team/woodstock_march2022.jpg

 ---

-Dana is a 2nd year MCDN Program graduate student who joined the lab in the spring of 2019.
+Dana is a 4th year MCDN Program graduate student who joined the lab in the spring of 2019.
+She was appointed to the RNA Training Grant for the 2019-2020 academic year (NIH T32).

 Dana is most interested in how p53 family members cooperate and compete at the level of DNA.